obscure-com/ti_touchdb/README.md

 ## Requirements

-* Titanium SDK 2.1.0 or later
+* Titanium SDK 3.1.0 or later
-* Xcode 4.5 or later
+* Xcode 4.5 or later (iOS), runtime requirement is iOS 5+
-* Runtime requirement is iOS 5+
+* Android SDK r21.1, runtime requirement is android-8

 ## License

 * TiTouchDB is under the Apache License 2.0
-* TouchDB is under the Apache License 2.0.
+* Couchbase Lite is under the Apache License 2.0.
 See that project for additional licenses.

 ## Development Status - iOS

-**0.5-beta**
+**0.9**

+2013-05-17

+Merged `public-api` branch to master.
+Please see the docs for changes to the module APIs.

 2013-01-18